dealingwith/daniel-industries/_posts/2021-04-13-a-tiny-roam-tweak.markdown

 <a href="javascript:(function()%7Bdocument.querySelectorAll(%22%23right-sidebar%20.rm-query-content%20div.controls.rm-block__controls%22).forEach(%0A%20%20function(bullet)%7B%0A%20%20%20%20if%20(bullet.style.display%20%3D%3D%20'none')%20%7B%0A%20%20%20%20%20%20bullet.style.display%20%3D%20'flex'%0A%20%20%20%20%7D%20else%20%7B%0A%20%20%20%20%20%20bullet.style.display%20%3D%20'none'%0A%20%20%20%20%7D%0A%20%20%7D%0A)%7D)()">Toggle Todo Bullets</a>

-The problem with that one is new todos will have bullets regardless, so the toggle becoming problemati (some will toggle on, some off).
+The problem with that one is new todos will have bullets regardless, so the toggle becomes problematic (some will toggle on, some off).
 Here's one to remove bullets and keep them removed:

 ```javascript
 let unbullet = () => {